garystafford/creative-analysis-claude-bedrock/README.md

 Provides a summary of this document.
 ```

-### 5. Analyzing a Creative Brief and Generate New Advertisements Ideas
+### 5. Analyzing a PayPal Creative Brief and Generate New Creative Concepts

 Analyze a creative brief for PayPal and generate three ideas for new ads.
 Output a structured response as well-formatted JSON that an be easily ingested into a downstream system.